Detectives probe previous shootings near California campsite

 Tristan Beaudette was shot in the chest before dawn June 22 as he slept in a tent at Malibu Creek State Park with his girls, ages 2 and 4.

+“We have a lot of people on that investigation,” Los Angeles County Sheriff Jim McDonnell said Wednesday.
+“We’re working it feverishly.”

-Los Angeles County sheriff’s spokeswoman Nicole Nishida says Wednesday that investigators are looking into shootings at the park on June 18 of this year and July 22 and June 6 of last year.
-She didn’t have details about the previous shootings.
+Sheriff’s investigators are looking into shootings at the park on June 18 of this year and July 22 and June 6 of last year.

+In one of the incidents, a person’s car was shot and in another, a victim was shot but didn’t report that to sheriff’s deputies for a day and a half, McDonnell said.

-Nishida says sheriff’s detectives are working with state parks officials to look for similarities between those incidents and last week’s fatal shooting.
+Detectives are examining the shootings but haven’t determined whether there are any similarities between those incidents and last week’s fatal shooting.

+“We’re digging into it,” McDonnell said.
+“There were a number of incidents but they were over an extended period of time.
+The pattern at this point certainly is not clear, if there is one at all.”

+Beaudette, a pharmaceutical scientist, had taken his daughters on a final camping trip in Los Angeles before the family moved to the San Francisco Bay Area when he was killed in front of them, his family said in a post on GoFundMe.
+Coroner’s officials said he died of a single gunshot wound to the head.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.